codefresh-io/docs.codefresh.io/_docs/kb/support-ticket-examples.md

 1. Do you use a **VPN/proxy** to access the page?
 1. **HAR file** (a log of network requests during the incident).
 [HAR File Guide](https://codefresh.io/docs/docs/kb/articles/data-needed-ui-issues/).
 1. **Screenshots** or **videos** showing the behavior.
-   - Please include the **full** browser window in the screenshot/video.
+   - Please make sure that the screenshot/video includes the **full** browser window.

 #### Scalability and resource management